Students with Special Educational Needs/Disabilities or Additional Learning Needs (SEND)

 - Entrance examination results

 - Cognitive ability tests in Year 7(MidYIS)

-- Screening tests for spelling and reading ages (Junior School, Year 7 and Year 12)
+- Screening tests for spelling, reading and writing (Year 7 and Year 9)

 - Screening tests for Examination Access Arrangements (Year 9 onwards)

-At Sheffield Girls’ we value the knowledge parents have of their children and use this to enable us to provide effective learning support.
-Equally we will always inform parents of any concerns we have and discuss fully any action we feel is necessary.
+We know that students thrive when there is a strong partnership between us and their parents and carers.
+At Sheffield Girls’ we value the knowledge parents have of their children and use this to enable us to work in partnership with them to provide effective learning support.
+We will always inform parents of any concerns we have and discuss fully any action we feel is necessary.